It's important to find out about the services and opportunities that are available to you

 Indian status is the legal status of a person who is registered as an Indian under the Indian Act.
 Under the Indian Act, status Indians, also known as registered Indians, may be eligible for a range of benefits, rights, programs and services offered by the federal and provincial or territorial governments.
-Available at the FN Band Office, there may or may not be a small fee (depending on the office) applications can be made through the department of Indian and Northern Affairs Canada, or check out a friendship centre near you to obtain an application.
+Available at your FN Band Office, there may or may not be a small fee depending on the office, applications can be made through the department of Indian and Northern Affairs Canada.
+Or check out a friendship centre near you to obtain an application.
 (MFN Band Membership)

 The Ontario Health Insurance Program (OHIP) covers Ontario residents for a wide variety of health services by physicians, hospitals, and other health practitioners.
 There are no premiums for this coverage.
 (Apply for OHIP)

 The Non-Insured Health Benefits Program (NIHB) provides eligible First Nations and Inuit clients with coverage for a range of health benefits that are not covered through other social programs, private insurance plans, provincial or territorial health insurance.
 The program provides coverage for medically necessary goods and services: vision care, dental care, mental health counselling, medical supplies/equipment, prescription and over-the-counter medications, and medical transportation.
 (Link for more info here.)
 (COVID-19 Updates here.)

 All students must have an individual health card.
 This card must be presented when seeking medical attention at a health center or doctor’s office.
 If you require new or replacement cards, Health Card forms are available through the Ministry of Health as well as applications at OHIP offices and medical clinics near you. ( Get a health card )

 Prescriptions for Status Indians are covered by the Non-Insured Health Benefits program on a prior approval basis.
 When you take your prescription to a pharmacy, have your status card readily available as proof of eligibility.